Crafting an Effective Request for Proposal Response Template: A Step-by-Step Guide

 • Client's business challenge (in their words, quoted from the RFP)

-• Your proposed solution (high-level approach, not feature lists)
+• Your proposed solution (high-level approach)

-• Expected outcomes (quantified when possible: "reduce processing time by 40%")
+• Expected outcomes (quantified when possible)

 2. Company Overview & Relevant Experience